16 Signs You’re More Selfish Than You Think

 Unsplash

-A good conversation is a two-way street!
-But if you dominate every chat with your thoughts, your stories, your problems, there’s a huge imbalance there.
-Self-centered people use conversations more as a platform for themselves than an opportunity to connect with and learn about the other person.
+A good conversation is a two-way street, but if you dominate every chat with your thoughts, your stories, your problems, there’s a huge imbalance there.
+Self-centred people use conversations more as a platform for themselves than an opportunity to connect with and learn about the other person.

-7. You apologize…but you don’t really change your behavior.
+7. You apologise, but you don’t really change your behaviour.

 Unsplash